mohamedayad10/integerate-terraform-ansible-with-jenkins/Readme.md

 ### 8. Provisioning the 3 VMS using terraform

-Integrate terraform with jenkins for Provisioning vms.
+Integrate terraform & ansible with jenkins for Provisioning & configuring the vms.

+### Hints ###
+- Create aws access key id * aws secret access key through jenkins credentials.
+- Replace your public ip with the one in dev.tfvars.